Dalmatian dogs are certainly beautiful.

 But what does the typical Dalmatian look like?

-The ear is floppy, his tail is long and his coat is sleek.
+The ear is floppy, his tail is long and his coat is short and sleek.
 And, despite his fame for being a black and white dog, they actually come in two coat combinations, including:

 - Liver and white